- Publisher: Watula Press

 Throughout the guide, we provide details as to when you do and don’t have a bike path to follow, information on campgrounds and inexpensive lodgings along the route, and recommendations for more luxurious stays at resorts and hotels.
 We share our favorites among the many eateries in the Keys as well.
 You’ll learn about parks and natural areas along the route, and a little history about the Overseas Railroad, which shut down in 1935.
 The trail mostly follows its route.

 This is a trail guide, and a travel guide.
-In addition to the mile-by-mile descriptions of every waypoint of interest along the Overseas Heritage Trail – matched to trail mileage, not highway mileage – you’ll find out how to connect to the mainland by bicycle or on foot, how to get you and your bicycle to Key West from the Miami airport, and where the bike shops are along the route.
+In addition to the mile-by-mile descriptions of every waypoint of interest along the Overseas Heritage Trail, you’ll find out how to connect to the mainland by bicycle or on foot, how to get you and your bicycle to Key West from the Miami airport, and where the bike shops are along the route.
 We list bike shops and outfitters who rent bicycles for the ride, as well.